 For example: “Blue iconic funny coffee mug for men.”

 If you reduced this title to its essential core words, you have “coffee mug.”
 Those are the words you'd have to keep for the product to make sense.
-"Blue iconic men" doesn't get across what it is at all does it? 😆
+"Blue iconic men" would mean something very different. 😆

 Pro tip!
 If you cannot find a supplier who can build the product, this is a good problem.
 This means it will be very difficult for competitors to copy you.
 Find a supplier who can build a product of the same material of approximately the same size.
 This means the chance of this supplier having the right equipment to develop your product is strong.
 You will have to be more persuasive on getting them to build a mold or set up their equipment to develop your unique product.